-- 4.1 For the children's safety, all volunteer helpers are required to have police clearance (DBS) before they work in the school - 4.2 The headteacher has the authority not to accept the help of volunteers if he or she believes it will not be in the best interests of the children.
+- 4.1 For the children's safety, students on a long term placement are required to have police clearance (DBS) before they work in the school.
+Work experience students who are usually only in school for one to two weeks will not require such checks as they are under constant supervision in the classroom. - 4.2 The headteacher has the authority not to accept the help of student volunteers if he or she believes it will not be in the best interests of the children.